-When drawing combustion air from underneath the home, a vent or duct of at least 18 in of free area should be installed outside and completely unobstructed.
+When drawing combustion air from underneath the home, a vent or duct of at least 18 in2 of free area should be installed outside and completely unobstructed.
 When using the combustion air duct, make sure it extends through the floor.
+When using the direct vent kit, the combustion air opening must be located in the same pressure zone as the flue exit of the roof jack or chimney.
+Refer to the instructions provided with the kit for more information.